 The verdict

 It's a good idea to crunch the numbers before deciding whether to refinance with your current lender or switch to a new one.
-Which option is cheaper depends on your personal situation and the market conditions at the time.
+Which option is cheaper will depend on your personal situation and market conditions at the time.

 When is the cost of refinancing not worth it?

-Chances are, it will take some time before you recoup the costs of refinancing through realised savings.
-As a rule of thumb, if you can't recoup your outlay within 12 months or so, it might be worth waiting for a better deal to hit the market before refinancing.
+Chances are, it will take some time to recoup the costs of refinancing through realised savings.
+As a rule of thumb, if you can't recoup your outlay within 12 months, it's probably worth waiting for a better deal to come along.

 There is one major factor a borrower should consider before refinancing, however.
 If you have a fixed rate, your refinancing journey could look markedly different to that of a variable rate borrower.